 Daniel joined Watsi on December 9th, 2014.
-Five years ago, Daniel became the 853rd member to automatically support a new Watsi patient every month.
-Since then, 4,857 more people have become monthly donors!
-Daniel's most recent donation traveled 8,300 miles to support Medius, a small scale farmer from Uganda, to fund a c-section to safely deliver her baby.
+Six years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,200 miles to support Medius, a small scale farmer from Uganda, to fund a c-section to safely deliver her baby.